Ian Hall and Andy Lo at the Camel Trophy Camp in Maliau Basin Conservation Area

 The origin of Arkitrek was as a multi-day jungle trek in 2005 to survey sites for eco-tourism development in the Maliau Basin Conservation Area, Sabah, Malaysia.
 The trekking architects were Ian Hall and Andrew Lo.
 Our response to that job was: “if anything is to be built in this virgin rainforest it’s existence must first be critically justified and the design should then aim to tread as lightly as possible”.
 Those values persist in our business today.

 In 2008 Arkitrek was formalised and incorporated into two private limited companies: Arkitrek Sdn.
 Bhd.
 (831925-W) and Arkitrek Ltd. (06599659) in Malaysia and the UK respectively.
-Although registered as a private limited company, the Arkitrek shareholders have an agreement to operate the business as a social enterprise and not for personal gain.
+Although registered as a private limited company, Arkitrek is operated as a social enterprise meaning that profits are used for social and not for personal gain.
 Read more about our quest for the ideal social enterprise structure here.

 Download the Arkitrek Brochure